nicolehappy/CitySim9002/README.md

 In the testing process, I think any "should" or "must" in this program to looking for proper unit test cases.
 For example, "blogger" should dislike all locations， which I tested; using the doubled number generator to produce the same number when testing; using stubbed method to return a same value.

-Thanks to SiYing Zhang, who took the course last semester, explains some key points in this assignment to me.
+At first I spend too much time in the coding part.
+Thanks to SiYing Zhang, who took the course last semester, explained some key points and shared with me how to organize the code to be more testable to me.